 • This micro-credential will appeal to working professionals in the public or private sector responsible for air quality monitoring and assessment, with responsibilities in air quality reporting, or who have a role in air pollution mitigation and adaptation in either the indoor or outdoor environment.

 • Interested learners will be introduced to the field of air pollution science, identifying the current challenges in the field and key background knowledge in the provision of clean air for society and the environment.
 It explores the use of air pollution modelling to predict concentrations in various settings and to assess the impacts of policy changes, modern technology, or developments.

 Why should I take this Micro-credential?

-• This micro-credential provides a valuable insight into air pollutants, focusing on how we measure and assess the challenge at individual, local, national and global levels.
-This course provides you with the skills to undertake effectively monitor campaigns, perform informed assessment studies and design or select appropriate control technologies and strategies to improve air quality.
+• This micro-credential provides a valuable insight into air pollutants, focusing on how we measure and assess the challenge at individual, local, national, and global levels.
+This course provides you with the skills to effectively monitor campaigns, perform informed assessment studies, and design or select appropriate control technologies and strategies to improve air quality.

 What will I learn?

 • Describe key concepts relating to air pollution science and its application to environmental engineering.